merry-goblin/casterlith/README.md

 #### Monolith\Casterlith\Composer\AbstractComposer

-Warning! limit must be called just before first or all methods (even setParameter must be called before limit).
-It will be fixed later but for now that solve the problem.
+**Selection : Entities to load**

 - **select(alias1, [alias2], [alias3], ...) :**      aliases of table to cast. reset selection
 - **addSelect(alias1, [alias2], [alias3], ...) :**   aliases of table to cast. add to current selection

+**Joints: Relation between entities**

 - **join(fromAlias, toAlias, relationName) :**       see innerJoin method
 - **innerJoin(fromAlias, toAlias, relationName) :**  apply inner join between fromAlias' table and toAlias' table with relationName's condition
 - **leftJoin(fromAlias, toAlias, relationName) :**   apply left join between fromAlias' table and toAlias' table with relationName's condition

+**Conditions: They filter the result**

 - **where(condition) :**                             apply condition in query. query builder's expressions are allowed. reset selection
 - **andWhere(condition) :**                          apply an and condition in query. query builder's expressions are allowed. add to current conditions
 - **orWhere(condition) :**                           apply an or condition in query. query builder's expressions are allowed. add to current conditions
 - **setParameter(key, value) :**                     parameters to send safely

+**Orders: They return the rows in certain order**

 - **order(sort, order) :**                           order query. reset order
 - **addOrder(sort, order) :**                        order query. add to current order

-- **limit(first, max) :**                            be carefull!
-It's not a sql limit at all.
-It limits selection of the composer's entity in the specified range and will load any related associations according the conditions request. to use only if needed because a second sql request is sent.
+**Response: The result of the sql request returned as entity(ies)**

 - **first() :**                                      returns one entity. it won't optimize your sql request
 - **all() :**                                        returns an array of entities
+- **limit(first, max) :**                            returns an array of entities. be carefull!
+It's not a sql limit at all.
+It limits selection of the composer's entity in the specified range and will load any related associations according to the conditions request. to use only if needed because a second sql request is sent.

 - **getQueryBuilder() :**                            returns the composer's DBAL query builder.
 Usefull to apply expressions in conditions
 - **getDBALConnection() :**                          returns the composer's DBAL connection.
 Usefull to use raw sql queries.
 - **getPDOConnection() :**                           returns a PDO connection wrapped by the composer's DBAL connection.
 Usefull to use raw sql queries without DBAL wrapping.